hotwheelsandhighheels/hotwheelsandhighheels.github.io/Trunk/drivers.md

   data-theme="expression emergence"
   data-contributor="carson-sandell"
   data-location="san-jose">
-  "The transcendence is in the line breaks, the language crafting, the imagery, the sound and rhythms, the statements, the voice, in the reprimand, in the tender, in the anger, in the despair, in the grief, and in the joy.
-It is a high.
-The transcendence is talking to other writers, being in community with them.
-Destiny is passive.
-This isn't destiny.
-This is an active choice to follow through on my art."
+  "The transcendence is in the line breaks, the language crafting, the imagery, the sound and rhythms, the statements, the voice, in the reprimand, in the tender, in the anger, in the despair, in the grief, and in the joy."
 </blockquote>
 <p class="quote-attribution"><a href="/Drivers/Carson/">Carson Sandell</a></p>
 <span class="timeline-tag expression">Expression</span>